 12Stone Church is an elder governed, staff led congregation that strives to equip God’s people for meaningful ministry.
 The elders are elected from among the members of the congregation in accordance with the by-laws of the Church and in accordance with The Discipline of the Wesleyan Church.

 We are a congregation of the Wesleyan Church, and our pastors are licensed/ordained under their spiritual authority.
-We are aligned in ministry style and philosophy with the Willow Creek Association, an umbrella organization of churches who are dedicated to turning irreligious people into fully devoted followers of Jesus Christ.

 Every year, 12Stone undergoes a full financial audit by an independent CPA firm.
 An Audit Committee, comprised of independent members of the church with expertise in non-profit governance, oversees the scope and execution of the audit.
 Copies of the most current audit are available to members upon request through firstname.lastname@example.org.
 Please provide your mailing address within the request.